 Like all Christians, Anglicans profess the faith of the Church as expressed in the Creeds.
 A summary of Anglican belief can also be found in The Catechism which is primarily used for the instruction of those to be baptised and confirmed.

-- To proclaim the good news of the Kingdom (TELL)
+- To tell is to proclaim the good news of the Kingdom.

-- To teach, baptise and nurture new believers (TEACH)
+- To teach is to teach, baptise and nurture new believers.

-- To respond to human need by loving service (TEND)
+- To tend is to respond to human need by loving service.

-- To seek to transform unjust structures of society, to challenge violence of every kind and to pursue peace and reconciliation (TRANSFORM)
+- To transform is to seek to change unjust structures of society, to challenge violence of every kind, and to pursue peace and reconciliation.

-- To strive to safeguard the integrity of creation, and sustain and renew the life of the earth (TREASURE)
+- To treasure is to safeguard the integrity of creation, and sustain and renew the life of the earth.

-You are warmly invited to contact or visit a church near you if you wish to know more about the Anglican tradition.
+You are warmly invited to contact or visit an Anglican church near you to learn more about the Anglican tradition.